Srinivas-Natarajan/License-Plate-Recognition/README.md

 ## Summary

-This project takes an input of an image and outputs all possible license plates present along with identifying the plate details.
-Based on the KNN model.
+The program takes an image input and pre-processes using edge detection and gray-scaling to detect the location of all possible License Plates in the picture.
+It then ueses OCR to identify the characters on the isolated plates to get the license plate characters.
+Users can select the "Show Steps" option to display the output of each step.
+Outputs an overlay of the license plate characters using the KNN model.

 ## Pictures